Carreau/ipython-wiki/IPEP-6:-Qt-console---additional-pane.md

 Further extending IPython Qt Console, beyond Qt wrapper to traditional console, we invite you to discuss the idea of enhancing it with additional side pane.

 Couple of reasons can led to this idea.
 For example, while working in Qt Console user can't (or can't easily) store notes or save the snippet for future reuse, or build idea based on work in current Qt session or extend with work from previous sessions.
-I usually do this in separate editor by side.
+I usually do this in a separate editor by side.
 Another example could be newly introduced concept in IPython Notebook - reusable cells.
 IMHO that concept is so attractive, that when I go from Notebook to Qt Console I feel like missing something obvious.
 Qt GUI sure offers much more...